 Breastfed babies often get breastmilk jaundice.
 This is when a chemical in the mother’s breastmilk interferes with the baby’s ability to get rid of bilirubin.
 This type of jaundice often happens a few days after birth.

 Breastmilk jaundice isn’t harmful and usually sorts itself out after several weeks.

 Blood type incompatibility jaundice

 One rare type of jaundice happens when the mother’s and the baby’s blood groups are incompatible.

 This isn’t usually a problem during a first pregnancy because the mother’s and the baby’s bloodstreams don’t mix.
 But during the delivery, some of the baby’s blood might mix with the mother’s blood.
 The mother then develops antibodies that become active during her next pregnancy and cross the placenta to attack a second baby’s red blood cells.

-Their destruction releases bilirubin into the second baby’s bloodstream, which results in jaundice.
+The destruction of these red blood cells in the second baby releases bilirubin into that baby’s bloodstream, which results in jaundice.
 If this happens, you usually see it in the first 24 hours after birth.

 Biliary atresia is a rare cause of jaundice in babies.

 It happens when the tiny tubes that carry bile from the liver to the intestine get scarred.
 Babies with this condition usually grow normally and look well at first, but they get very ill with serious liver disease if they aren’t diagnosed and treated early.

 Babies with this kind of jaundice usually start to show signs around 2-8 weeks of age.